americanexpress/jest-image-snapshot/CONTRIBUTING.md

     $ cd npm install
     ```

-4. You can now run any of this scripts from the root folder.
+4. You can now run any of these scripts from the root folder.

 #### Running tests